oracle/weblogic-kubernetes-operator/integration-tests/README.md

 # Configuration Files

-A module "integration-tests" is added in maven weblogic-kubernetes-operator project.
+A module "integration-tests" is added in Maven weblogic-kubernetes-operator project.

 Below configuration files are used:
 ```